Mount Ōmine: Ban on women

+Author Edwin Bernbaum, who holds a PhD in Asian Studies from the University of California, Berkeley, says that the religious leaders in Japan banned women from Omine because they were a distraction to their ascetic practices.
+A 1960 TIME story expands on Birnbaum's notion:

+Said 75-year-old Abbot Kaigyoku Okada: "Can a man meditate on the Buddha in the midst of passing geishas?
+That is why we sought mountain solitude.
+But now girls are to be allowed on our mountain, presumably with their boyfriends.
+If one of my priests doing a cliff exercise happens to see a young couple, he may lose his balance and be killed."
+The abbot may have been thinking of a line popular with the mountain priests: "Woman is the root of disaster that even 500 reincarnations cannot absolve."

 The ban has been challenged many times but without success.
-Supporters note that sexual segregation does not equal sexual discrimination.
+Supporters claim that sexual segregation does not equal sexual discrimination.
 Supporters also state that the ban has an unbroken, 1,300-year tradition.
 Mount Ōmine's designation as a World Heritage site by UNESCO in 2004 was seen by critics of the ban to have given the gender ban a stamp of approval.
 Mount Athos in Greece, an Orthodox Christian site, maintains a similar female taboo which extends to women as well as female animals.

 Tests of courage

 There are three shugyō on Mount Ōmine, each said to strengthen the spiritual power of the challenger.
 Climbers not wishing to take the tests can easily walk around them.